mallikachakraborty/MallikaC-558-FinalProject/IncludeShiny.md

 	* What are the parameters influences Grades e.g.
 		* Education Of Parents
-		* Financial Situtation
+		* Financial Situation
 		* Males Vs Female/ Age of the Students
 		* Commute time
 	* Unsupervised Learning from the Data/ Student Segments
-	* Predict Students Grade: Decision Tree/ K Nearest Neigbhour
+	* Predict Students Grade: Decision Tree/ K Nearest Neighbor

 # Feature Description <h6>